visgl/luma.gl/docs/api-reference/core/animation-loop.md

 * You can instantiate multiple `AnimationLoop` classes in parallel, rendering into the same or different `WebGLRenderingContext`s.
 * Works both in browser and under Node.js.
 * All `AnimationLoop` methods can be chained.
+* Postpones context creation until the page (i.e. all HTML) has been loaded.
+At this time it is safe to specify canvas ids when calling `createGLContext`.
+* The supplied callback function must return a WebGLRenderingContext or an error will be thrown.
+* This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the AnimationLoop constructor.